July Gardening Tips and To-Dos for the Pacific Northwest

 purple phlox in the July garden

 After their first big bloom, I give my delphiniums and phlox a light fertilizer and cut back the spent flowers.
-With a little luck, they’ll reward me with a second round of blooms later in the season.
+With a little luck, they’ll reward me with the second round later in the season.

 Keep an eye out for suckers growing from the base or trunk of your fruit trees.
-I usually just pull the smaller ones by hand or clip them off with my pruners to keep the energy focused on producing healthy fruit.
+I pull the smaller ones by hand or clip them off with pruners to keep the energy focused on healthy fruit.

 SHOP garden pruners or gardening shears.